On the embeddability of skeleta of manifold triangulations: Introduction

 Recall that the van Kampen-Flores theorem \cite{F, vK} states that the $d$-skeleton of a $(2d+2)$-simplex is not embeddable into $\R^{2d}$, where every $d$-dimensional simplicial complex is embeddable into $\R^{2d+1}$.
 One can interpret this as the nonembeddability of the $d$-skeleton of a very special triangulation of a $(2d+1)$-sphere, and Nevo and Wagner \cite{NW} later proved that the $d$-skeleton of any triangulation of a $(2d+1)$-sphere is nonembeddable into $\R^{2d}$.
 Then one may naively ask:

 \begin{problem} Which connected closed manifold triangulations have the $d$-skeleta embeddable into $\R^{2d}$? \end{problem}

 Let $M$ be a manifold.
 According to the van Kampen-Flores theorem, if the dimension of $M$ is at least $2d+2$, then the $d$-skeleton of every triangulation of $M$ is nonembeddable into $\mathbb{R}^{2d}$.
-In our previous work \cite{KM1, KM2}, we showed that when the dimension of $M$ is $2d+1$, if $M$ is either a $\mathbb{Z}/2$-homology sphere or the total Stiefel-Whitney class $w(M)$ is nontrivial, then the $d$-skeleton of any triangulation of $M$ is nonembeddable into $\mathbb{R}^{2d}$.
+In \cite{KM1, KM2}, the authors showed that when the dimension of $M$ is $2d+1$, if $M$ is either a $\mathbb{Z}/2$-homology sphere (cf. \cite{HKTT}) or the total Stiefel-Whitney class $w(M)$ is nontrivial, then the $d$-skeleton of any triangulation of $M$ is nonembeddable into $\mathbb{R}^{2d}$.
 We also showed that the $d$-skeleton of any triangulation of a closed orientable $2d$-manifold $M$ with odd Euler characteristic is nonembeddable into $\R^{2d}$.
-When $d=1$, the Euler characteristic condition can be dropped because there is a folklore fact in topological graph theory that the $1$-skeleton of any triangulation of a closed surface of genus $\ge 1$ is nonembeddable into $\mathbb{R}^{2}$ (see Section 1 of \cite{KM2} for example).
+When $d=1$, the Euler characteristic condition can be weakened because there is a folklore fact in topological graph theory that the $1$-skeleton of any triangulation of a closed surface of genus $\ge 1$ is nonembeddable into $\mathbb{R}^{2}$ (see Section 1 of \cite{KM2} for example).